piecioshka/hexo-blog/source/_posts/iife.md

     - javascript
 ---

-In this article we spend some time to describe what is IIFE and why each junior developer should know this as quick as he can.
+In this article we spend some time to describe what is `IIFE` _[ifi]_ and why each Junior Developer should know this as quick as he can.

 This is simple listing of JavaScript code: